devstopfix/elixoids/README.md

     iex -S mix

-To open the UI:
+Open the UI in your browser:

     open http://localhost:8065/game/index.html

 The game runs well in full screen, on Chrome this can be enabled with `[cmd]-[↩]`

-Play the sound effects, download, build and run [SonicAsteroids.app][4] and set the address to listen to as:
+To hear the sound effects on a Mac, download and run [SonicAsteroids.app](https://github.com/jrothwell/sonic-asteroids/releases) and set the address to listen to as:

     ws://localhost:8065/sound